wachin/wps-office-all-mui-win-language/README.md

-**Install ibus**
+# Install ibus (optional)

-This is necessary for special characters like accent marks on spanish language can be written in this version 11.1.0.11704, install with:
+This is necessary for special characters like accent marks on Spanish language to can be written in this version 11.1.0.11704, If you need install with:

 	sudo apt install ibus ibus-gtk ibus-gtk3 ibus-gtk4